Southside Elementary School

 Field trips are an extension of classroom instruction in that they enhance and enrich concepts and content taught in the classroom.
 All students are expected to participate in field trips.

 Parent chaperones will generally be assigned a small group of students in their child’s class to supervise on the trip.
 Chaperones are expected to travel on the bus with the students and enforce instructions given by the teacher.
-Many times, only a limited number of chaperones will be allowed to participate due to the nature of the field trip.
+Often, only a limited number of chaperones will be allowed to participate due to the nature of the field trip and available spaces on the trip.
 In this case, chaperones may be chosen by drawing names.

 Fund Raising/Selling